henrymorris120/CS-10-Object-Oriented-Programming/Project 2/README.md

 **MovingGUI**

     Extends the Java-provided Point class for CollisionGUI.
-See descripti
+See description in file.

-**DotTreeGUI**
+**DotTreeGUI** and **CollisionGUI**

     Extends InteractiveGUI.
+See exact description in file for what each one does.